Mexico Travel Guide | Visit and Explore Mexico

 La Calavera Catrina

-La Calavera Catrina (‘Dapper Skeleton’, ‘Elegant Skull’) is a 1910–1913 zinc etching by famous Mexican printmaker, cartoon illustrator, and lithographer José Guadalupe Posada.
+La Calavera Catrina (‘Dapper Skeleton’ or ‘Elegant Skull’) is a 1910–1913 zinc etching by famous Mexican printmaker, cartoon illustrator, and lithographer José Guadalupe Posada.

 The image depicts a female skeleton dressed only in a hat befitting the upper-class outfit of a European of her time.
 She is offered as a satirical portrait of those Mexican natives who were aspiring to adopt European aristocratic traditions in the pre-revolution era.